 Kubernetes is an open source, out of the box container cluster manager and orchestration.
 It is built with an excellent scheduler and resource manager for deploying containers in a more efficient and highly available way.
 The kubernetes project is maintained by google with contributors all over the world.
 It offers many functionalities that native docker tools don’t offer.
 Moreover, it is easy to get started with kubernetes.

 Fleet is a container cluster management solution which runs on top of CoreOS (A lightweight container OS).
-It uses etcd (service discovery) and systemd (Linux system service) for managing a cluster of coreos systems where you can deploy the containers.
-Fleet does not have many functionalities like mesos or kubenetes.
+It uses etcd (service discovery) and Systemd (Linux system service) for managing a cluster of Coreos systems where you can deploy the containers.
+Fleet does not have many functionalities like mesos or kubernetes.
 However, you can use fleet for normal container workloads.
 Check out this fleet vs kubernetes comparison for more info.

 Cloud Based Container Clusterin Services